ForwardStar/spannedSCC/readme.md

 ## Window-SCC solutions

+**2025/08 update: We updated RES with a faster query algorithm for journal extension.
+To evaluate the algorithms for the conference version, use the commit ``29afeb3e09da73259dd71b2ab89f1c5a651a0d54``.**

-This is one of the code repositories of the paper [``On Querying Connected Components in Large Temporal Graphs``](https://dl.acm.org/doi/10.1145/3589315) (SIGMOD 2023).
+This is one of the code repositories of the paper [``On Querying Connected Components in Large Temporal Graphs``](https://dl.acm.org/doi/10.1145/3589315) (SIGMOD 2023) for window-SCC solutions for directed graphs.
+The window-CC solutions for undirected graphs are in [another repository](https://github.com/ForwardStar/spannedCC).

 The repository includes three solutions to solve the window-SCC queries: ``D-online``, ``D-baseline`` and ``RES-index``.